Fenix HT18 Flashlight Review

-Fenix has out a new thrower, in the 21700 format.
-It’s a dual switch light, includes the cell, and that cell has USB-C charging!
-Read on for some testing!
+Fenix released the HT18 Flashlight, a thrower in 21700 format.
+It’s a dual-switch light, includes the cell, and that cell has USB-C charging!

 Official Specs and Features